railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 	   :guilabel:`Delivery Lead Time`, and :guilabel:`Taxes`.

 	#.
 Change the :guilabel:`Quantity (UoM)` to \ ``6``\  and the :guilabel:`Unit Price` to \ ``130.00``\.
-	   Then click :guilabel:`Save` and the line appears on the quotation form.
+	   Then click :guilabel:`Save & Close` and the line appears on the quotation form.

 	#.
 On the :guilabel:`Other Information` tab of this Sales Order, select a
 	   :guilabel:`Picking Policy` of ``Complete Delivery`` and